Eye Drops 0.004%

 hair colour changes

 increased prostate antigen

-If any of the following happen, stop using TRAVATAN Eye Drops and tell your doctor immediately or go to Accident & Emergency
+Stop using Travatan Eye Drops and tell your doctor immediately or go to Accident and

 swelling of the face, hands or feet

 wheezing, difficulty in breathing

 severe and sudden onset of pinkish, itchy swellings on the skin, also called hives